frslabs/vidus-android/README.md

     // Vidus Core Dependency
     implementation 'com.frslabs.android.sdk:vidus:3.1.0'

+    //Use any one of the core-face modules.
+    // REQUIRED - Use bundled core-face to available required module at apk build time. implementation 'com.frslabs.android.sdk:core-face-bundled:1.0.0'
+    // REQUIRED - Use unbundled core-face to download required module before start the SDK.
+If SDK size is concerned then use unbundled instead of bundled core-face.
+    //implementation 'com.frslabs.android.sdk:core-face-unbundled:1.0.0'

     // OPTIONAL - Required if transaction based billing is enabled
     // Vidus billing dependencies